reva-chaudhry/Dead-NFT-Classifier/README.md

 using the free opeansea api.

 Finally, the output from the socials_nfts.py script was fed into nft_death_Score_analyzer.py, which scores each collection across five categories using active market data to confirm whether it is actually dead.

+Please open each file to further understand the parameters and method used for each step.